Niloy-Modak/Niloy-Modak/README.md

-## Hi there 👋
+## Hi there, I am Niloy Modak.

 # 💫 About Me:
-Hello Everyone, I am Niloy Modak.
+Hello Everyone, I am Niloy.
 I have practical experience with HTML, CSS, JavaScript, React.js, and MongoDB.
 I’ve developed many full-stack projects.
 Coding is my passion and i love that.

 ## 🌐 Socials: